Workflow settings

 2. On the left navigation, click Workflow settings.

-3. In the Workflow publishing section, select one of the following:
+3. In the Workflow publishing section, select one of the following to specify which roles or groups can publish production workflows:

-• Designer and Developer: Only users with a Designer or Developer role have permission to publish workflows in the tenant.
+• Designer and Developer: When selected, users with a Designer or Developer role can publish production workflows in the tenant.
+Global administrators and Automation administrators can always publish production workflows.

-4. If you select Groups, select the groups you want from the drop-down list.
+4. If you select Groups, select the groups you want in the Select which groups can publish workflows drop-down list.
 The maximum number of groups you can select is 5.

-5. (Optional) If you don't want to send an email when a request to publish is sent, clear the Send an email to everyone in these groups when a request to publish is submitted check box.
+6. (Optional) If you want to send an email to the users in the selected groups when a request to publish is sent, select the Send an email to everyone in these groups when a request to publish is submitted check box.
+For information about how these users can publish production workflows, see Publish a workflow with a Publish requested status.

-6. Click Save to save the settings or Cancel to reset to the default setting.
+7. Click Save to save the settings or Cancel to reset to the last saved setting.

 For more information about the settings, see Workflow publishing fields.